 Your service and volunteer repertoire need not be limited to clinical exposure; rather, find things that you are passionate about and be mindful of volunteer and service opportunities that arise.

-All health professionals are leaders to some degree and professional schools appreciate students with these skills.
-There is no one way to gain leadership experience, but some common ways are getting involved in a club and participating in club administration, student government, working as a tutor or TA or SI, etc. Remember, demonstrating leadership doesn’t always come with a “title”!
-You can demonstrate leadership many different ways and through many different activities.
+All health professionals are leaders to some degree, and professional schools appreciate students with these skills.
+There is no one way to gain leadership experience, but some common ways are getting involved in a club and participating in club administration, student government, working as a tutor, TA, or SI, etc. Remember, demonstrating leadership doesn’t always come with a “title”!
+You can demonstrate leadership many different ways and through a variety of activities.